Tasmina Ahmed-Sheikh

 After losing her parliamentary seat, Ahmed-Sheikh started working at RT UK on The Alex Salmond Show.
 In March 2021 she defected from the SNP to the Alba Party and then stood as Alba's top list candidate in Central Scotland at the 2021 Scottish Parliament election, but neither she nor her party succeeded in gaining a seat.
+Ahmed-Sheikh has been described as a key ally of former First Minister Alex Salmond, who led the Alba Party until his death in 2024.

+Ahmed-Sheikh also founded and formerly chaired the Scottish Asian Women's Association.

 Early life and education

-Tasmina Ahmed-Sheikh was born in Chelsea, London in 1970, and raised in Edinburgh.
-Her mother is a half-Welsh, half-Czech actress who performed with the Royal Shakespeare Company and completed a law degree in her retirement.
-Her father, Mohammad bin Ashiq Rizvi, MA, LL.B, JP, was born in British India and brought up in Pakistan after Partition.
-He moved to Britain in 1962, working first as a lecturer in English at the University of London and then as an insurance broker.
+Tasmina Ahmed-Sheikh was born in Chelsea, London, in 1970, and was raised in Edinburgh.
+She is Pakistani on her paternal side with her father, Mohammad bin Ashiq Rizvi, a Pakistani immigrant to Britain, working first as a lecturer in English at the University of London and then as an insurance broker.
 He was a Conservative politician, serving as councillor on the New Town/Stockbridge division on Lothian Regional Council from 1986 to 1994 and standing for Edinburgh Leith in 1992.
 He was the first Asian Conservative councillor in Scotland.
+Her mother is a half-Welsh, half-Czech actress who performed with the Royal Shakespeare Company (RSC) and completed a law degree in her retirement.

 Ahmed-Sheikh was educated at Craigmount High School, George Heriot's School in Edinburgh, the University of Edinburgh (MA) and the University of Strathclyde (LLB & Postgraduate Diploma in Law).
 She has a sister who is a London-based barrister.